Where can I find nutritional information?

 Contact us on the Talk To Us section of our website, and we'll be happy to help you further.

 You should avoid our meats (obviously), cheese, sour cream, and chipotle-honey vinaigrette.

 You should avoid our meats (obviously).
 Our shredded Monterey Jack cheese and queso are made with a vegetable-based rennet, and our sour cream is 100% cultured cream.
 If your own personal vegetarian guidelines therefore allow you to eat these dairy items, then that's terrific.
 If not, then you should avoid them.
 Please note this information is different for those who choose a vegan diet.

 Feel free!
-Our cheese and sour cream are both pasteurized.
+Our cheese and sour cream are both made with pasteurized milk.

 We're flattered.
 We really are, but we do not actually sell any of our foods in bulk.
 In order to maintain the shelf life required for retail, we’d have to add preservatives and we don’t want to do that.
 We're happy to sell you some sides if you'd like.

 Our carnitas have black pepper only (no jalapeños or anything like that) and are very mild.
 Some kids aren’t into trying new things, but we're happy to offer them a sample before they commit to a meal.
 Just ask us.

 Check out the Find A Chipotle field in the upper right corner of the site.

 You can do that by pressing the Order Now button up and to the right If you need something special or have extra instructions, just include it in the Comments section.
 We'll add it to your order.

 Go to “Order Now” and sign in to go to your account settings.
 From there you can update your account information.